 The District will provide certain updated financial information and operating data to the MSRB annually.
 The information to be updated includes all quantitative financial information and operating data with respect to the District of the general type included in this Official Statement under Tables 2 through 12 and in Appendix A, if such audited financial statements as provided in Appendix A are then available.
-The District will update and provide this information within twelve months after the end of each fiscal year.
+The District will update and provide this information within six months after the end of the fiscal year.
 The District will provide the updated information to the MSRB.

 The District may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by SEC Rule 15c2-12 (the "Rule").
-The updated information will include audited financial statements, if it is completed by the required time.
-If audited financial statements are not available within twelve months after any such fiscal year end, the District will file unaudited financial statements within such twelve-month period and file audited financial statements when the audit report becomes available.
+The updated information will include audited financial statements, if and when audited financial statements become available.
+If audited financial statements are not available within twelve months after any such fiscal year end, the District will file unaudited financial statements within such twelve-month period and file audited financial statements when the audit report become available.
+In addition, the District has agreed to provide information with respect to the Developers.
+The District will be obligated to provide information concerning the Developers only if and so long as (1) such persons owns more than 20% of the taxable property within the District by value, as reflected by the most recently certified tax rolls (and without effect to special valuation provisions) or any preliminary or estimated assessed valuation provided by WCAD, (2) such person has made tax or other payments to the District which were used or available to pay more than 20% of the District's debt service requirements in the applicable fiscal year, or (3) at the end of such fiscal year such person is obligated to the District to provide or pay for District facilities or debt in the amount which exceeds 20% of the amount of the District's bonds then outstanding.
 Any such financial statements will be prepared in accordance with the accounting principles described in Appendix A or such other accounting principles as the District may be required to employ from time to time pursuant to state law or regulation.